The switch

 - 1, 2, and 3 will print the corresponding number on the screen.

-- Any other number will display “Invalid number”.
+- Any other number will display “Invalid number.”

 Fall-Through between cases

-In order to “fall” from one case to another, it is mandatory that the case
+To be able to “fall” from one case to another, it is mandatory that the case

 Let’s see an example: